openreferral/specification/docs/faq.md

 AKA 'the Open Referral format,' the HSDS is a data interchange format that enables resource directory data to be published in bulk for use by many systems.
 HSDS provides a common vocabulary for information about services, the organizations that provide them, and the locations where they can be accessed.
 HSDS is essentially an _interlingua_ — in other words, it’s a common language that can be used by anyone to enable community resource directories to ’talk’ to each other. [[See the data specification in Github](https://github.com/OpenReferral/specification) or on [our Documentation Site](https://openreferral.readthedocs.io/).]

-## What is in the Human Services Data Specification (HSDS)?

-First, HSDS identifies a vocabulary of terms that describe what a service is, the institution that provides it, where the service can be accessed, and how to access it.
-These terms are designated as ‘required,’ ‘recommended,’ and ‘optional.’
-The spec provides instructions for formatting these terms, with examples.

-On a more technical level, HSDS also includes a [logical model](http://docs.openreferral.org/en/latest/hsds/logical_model/) that diagrams the relationships between these terms.

-Finally, HSDS provides guidance for structuring and packaging data so that it can be published on the web and/or exchanged between systems.
-[See: [Github](https://github.com/codeforamerica/openreferral/specification) or [our documentation site](https://openreferral.readthedocs.io/).]

 ## What is not in the Human Services Data Specification (HSDS)?

 HSDS does not attempt to describe every type of information that might be relevant to people working with resource directory data.
 We have attempted to maintain a strict focus on specifying only relevant factual attributes that are shared by _most_ services.
 That means we excluded many kinds of information that are unique to specific kinds of services (such as the accreditation of child care providers, or the availability of beds in a shelter).